Chen-Zidi/ID1212_Project/README.md

 and trust the certificate (which should be alerted as unsafe, but it is actually can be trustable from us).
 Then you can access to localhost:8088/login to login or register.

+### File Download directories
+The created dirs are at the user dir(eg. C:/User/your username)
+\ProjectDownloadFiles: for downloaded files
+\TempFiles: for the files that you upload
+\ProjectFiles: for backend File storage

 reference:
 1. login.html, register.html and signin.css are from bootstrap official website.
 The authors are: Mark Otto, Jacob Thornton, and Bootstrap contributors.